nexus-devs/NexusHub/README.md

 [![Discord](https://img.shields.io/discord/195582152849620992.svg)](https://discord.gg/AG8RPZ8) [![GitHub release](https://img.shields.io/github/release/nexus-devs/nexus-stats.svg)]()

 Nexus-Stats is an online service which provides insights on game economics and other ingame data with the use of cutting edge technology.
-This repo contains application logic for our servers, including all the statistics calculations.
+This repo contains the application logic for our servers, including all the statistics calculations.
 For data-tracking via OCR, please see [nexus-sentry](https://github.com/nexus-devs/nexus-sentry).

 <br>